 - University of California, Irvine

 - University of Southern California

 This AASHE-curated resource on STARS Reporting Example Excerpts lists excerpts of high-quality responses from dozens of institutions.
 Each example is succinct and includes labels for the three minimum required criteria.

 - In order to count, the policy advocacy must have the implicit or explicit support of the institution’s top administrators and/or governing bodies.

-- Responses must provide sufficient detail about public policy advocacy.
+- Responses must reference sustainability-focused policy advocacy by the institution.
 Examples of advocacy efforts include supporting or endorsing legislation, ordinances, and public policies that advance sustainability; active participation in campaigns aiming to change public policy; and discussions with legislators in regard to the above.
 Community partnerships, research efforts, or outreach campaigns are covered in other credits and should not be referenced here unless there is an explicit policy advocacy focus.

 - Responses must relate to policy advocacy at the Municipal/local, State/provincial/regional, National, and/or International levels, and should only be duplicated if there is clear advocacy at multiple government levels.